Gel Electrophoresis Definition

 The solid gel is placed into a chamber filled with TAE buffer.
 The gel is positioned so that the chamber wells are closest to the negative electrode of the chamber.

 5. Loading the gel

-The gel chamber wells are loaded with the DNA samples and usually a DNA ladder is also loaded as reference for sizes.
+The gel chamber wells are loaded with the DNA samples and usually, a DNA ladder is also loaded as reference for sizes.

-The negative and positive leads are connected to the chamber and to a power supply where voltage is set.
+The negative and positive leads are connected to the chamber and to a power supply where the voltage is set.
 Turning on the power supply sets up the electric field and the negatively charged DNA samples will start to migrate through the gel and away from the negative electrode towards the positive.

 7. Stopping electrophoresis and visualizing the DNA

 Once the blue dye in the DNA samples has migrated through the gel far enough, the power supply is turned off and the gel is removed and placed into an ethidium bromide solution.
 Ethidium bromide intercalates between DNA and is visible in UV light.
 Sometimes ethidium bromide is added directly to the agarose gel solution in step 2.
 The ethidium bromide stained gel is then exposed to UV light and a picture is taken.
 DNA bands are visualized in from each lane corresponding to a chamber well.
 The DNA ladder that was loaded is also visualized and the length of the DNA bands can be estimated.
 An example is given in the figure below.

 There are two types of gel electrophoresis: native and denaturing.
 Native gel electrophoresis usually attempts to keep RNA or protein in its native structure while running it through the gel.
 Denaturing gel electrophoresis attempts to reduce the RNA or protein into its most linear structure before or during gel electrophoresis.